 In more recent times, the impact of entrepreneurs such as Muhammed Yunus of Grameen Bank, Jyotindra Nath of Youth United and Nick Reder, Norma La Rosa and Brent Freeman of Roozt has brought the concept of social entrepreneurship into mainstream consciousness and made the term popular.

-Social entrepreneurship programs are being offered in universities across the world.
-This has helped to drive interest among young professionals who are eager to play a role in addressing social issues through social entrepreneurship.
+There are programs that are being offered in universities across the world using this model which then helped to drive interest among young professionals who are eager to play a role in addressing social issues.

 What makes a business owner a social entrepreneur?

 As the concept of entrepreneurship continues to evolve, there are core characteristics that generally define what it means to be one.
 According to the Schwab Foundation for Social Entrepreneurship, social entrepreneurs have the following features:

 - They concentrate their resources on their desired social or ecological change and at the same time earning money required to support the change.